 Leadership Pizza

-Leadership pizza is kind of a self-assessment framework.
-This leadership training activity asks employees to point out skills, attributes, and attitudes that are required for effective leadership.
-Then they will self-assess their development and initiate goal setting in mentioned areas.
+Leadership Pizza is kind of a self-assessment framework.
+This leadership training activity for employees asks them to point out skills, attributes, and attitudes that are required for effective leadership.
+Then they will self-assess their development and initiate goal-setting in the mentioned areas.
 In coaching sessions, you can use this framework to set development goals for individual leaders.

 Great leaders can inspire their members.
 Inspirational is among the most important leadership traits that should not be ignored in your training.
 The below leadership training exercise will allow your employees to understand what makes inspiring leadership:

 The actions and attitude of the leader can significantly influence their team spirit and cohesion.
 This comes from the way you empower members, share responsibilities, and foster a collaborative working environment.
-Some following leadership training activities will guide the trainees on how to facilitate their teamwork experience.
+The following leadership training activities will guide the trainees in facilitating their teamwork experience.

 Crocodile River